rcsurridge/airline_analytics/README.md

 # Airline Analytics Project

 ## Overview
 This repository contains the final project for the ADSP 31013 "Big Data Platforms" class at the University of Chicago.
 The project aims to address various challenges in the airline industry through data-driven analytics and machine learning techniques.
+The entire analysis is conducted in a big data environment, leveraging Google Cloud Storage for data storage and a PySpark cluster for processing.

 ## Team Members
 - Kshitiz Sahay